Seetharamkoya/Apache-proxy-VM-/README.md

 ![image](https://user-images.githubusercontent.com/38424194/149930866-3ecf3a7d-8067-49db-b21f-cd9072ca62ce.png)

+### NOdejs dependences are installed in the same directory.

-3. Here /var/www/html/nodejs we can run and check the status of the node application using the pm2.
+3. Here /var/www/html/nodejs we can run and check the status and for running the node application using the pm2.

 > pm2 status hello.js